AlpacaFur/classical-chronicle/_articles/albumoftheweek-4.md

 author: ["Eitan Pessin"]
 image: "hotell.jpg"
 category: "Culture"
-unlisted: true
+unlisted: false
 date: 2022-10-29

 ---

 ![Album Image](/assets/images/hotell.jpg)

-This week's album of the week is Hôtel de Ville, by Scott Helman.
-A Canadian singer songwriter, Hôtel de Ville was Helman’s debut album.
+This week's album of the week is 'Hôtel de Ville,' by Scott Helman.
+A Canadian singer songwriter, 'Hôtel de Ville' was Helman’s debut album.
 No song sounds the same as another on this indie pop album.
 Shuffling the album results in drifting from songs with as little as a guitar strumming quietly in the background and poignant lyrics; to a complex rhythm and electronic sound.

 The first track on the album, suitably named “Intro” is stripped down and raw – Helman speaks over the music giving a preview of the themes of the album, talking about God, love, and self reflection.
 The next song, “Kites” takes a very different approach, opening with drums and weird lyrics; it discusses “governmental cheese” and “space camps.”
 It also sneaks in references to stress, anxiety and self-blame – at least until the singer cuts himself off and sings about “flying high like kites,” likely a reference to drugs, a common way of handling the emotions discussed.